userfrosting/learn/22.upgrading/01.46-to-50/02.guide/docs.md

     category: docs
 ---

 Upgrading an existing sprinkle from UserFrosting 4 to UserFrosting 5 can unfortunately be a difficult task.
-It all depends of how must customization of the core code you have done.
+It all depends of how much customization of the core code you have done.
 Very basic sites will be easy to upgrade, very complex one could be a nightmare.
-However, it's for the greater good.
-UserFrosting 5 is more modern and uses new techniques
+However, it's for the greater good; UserFrosting 5 is more modern and uses new techniques.

-[notice=warning]This guide contains the most important changes and action you need to take to upgrade your UserFrosting 4 Sprinkle.
+[notice=warning]This guide contains the most important changes and the actions you need to take to upgrade your UserFrosting 4 Sprinkle.
 However, **it's far from complete**, as there are too many changes to document.
 Make sure you have a backup of your existing application and your **development database** before starting.

 If you spot anything missing, don't hesitate to contribute to this page via the [*edit this page*](https://github.com/userfrosting/learn/blob/5.1/pages/22.upgrading/01.46-to-50/02.guide/docs.md) button at the top.[/notice]

 ## Before you start

 The upgrade path for your UserFrosting 4 sprinkle will depend on how many features you're using.
-The good new is, the database structure is the same, and the frontend is 90% the same.
+The good news is, the database structure is the same, and the frontend is 90% the same.

 To begin the upgrade journey, **the first you should do is a [fresh install](/installation) of UserFrosting 5**.
-This is important, as it will allow you to familiarize yourself with the new structure, as well as validate that your [local development environment](/background/develop-locally-serve-globally) is up to date and meet the [minimum requirements](/installation/requirements).
+This is important, as it will allow you to familiarize yourself with the new structure, as well as validate that your [local development environment](/background/develop-locally-serve-globally) is up to date and meets the [minimum requirements](/installation/requirements).

-Once you have a functioning vanilla version of UserFrosting 5, you can begin upgrading your sprinkle.
+Once you have a functioning vanilla version of UserFrosting 5, you can begin to upgrade your sprinkle.

 [notice]While the database structure is mostly the same between V4 and V5, it is highly recommended you keep a backup of your existing application and your **development database**.[/notice]

 ## Upgrading your sprinkle structure

-As seen on the [previous page](/upgrading/46-to-50/changelog), one of the biggest change is the app structure.
+As seen on the [previous page](/upgrading/46-to-50/changelog), one of the biggest changes is the app structure.
 It's recommended before you start to head over to [Chapter 3 - App Structure](/structure), to learn more about this new structure.

-Once you're familiar with the new structure, it's time to move thing around so your sprinkle meet the new structure.
-There's two options here : You can either start from scratch from the [Skeleton repo](/structure/introduction#the-app-skeleton-your-project-s-template), *or* you can manually upgrade in place.
+Once you're familiar with the new structure, it's time to move thing around so your sprinkle meets the new structure.
+There's two options here: You can either start from scratch from the [Skeleton repo](/structure/introduction#the-app-skeleton-your-project-s-template), *or* you can manually upgrade in place.

 The first option is easier as the base has been setup for you, and you can start right away moving your code into the skeleton created from the sprinkle template, in a new git repository.
 However, it's drawback is you'll probably lose your Git History.
 The second option is harder, but since you're starting from your existing code, you'll keep your git history if your code is saved on Github for example.

 ### Option 1 - Start over from the Skeleton

 To start with this option, the first step is to create a [fresh install](/installation) from the app skeleton.
 You'll then have an empty sprinkle with the new structure, ready to copy your code into it.
-However there's some step you need to follow before going further.
+However there's some steps you need to follow before going further.

 #### Update `composer.json`